NishaBhat/CSS-Animations/README.md

 # Inroduction
 This is a CSS tutorial which includes transitions and transformations.
 It has only HTML and CSS files.
-Mostly self explanatory by looking at the code.
+Mostly self explanatory by looking at the code and the webpage.

 # Installation
 >npm install